 On This Page

-People who have been married to a Caymanian for seven years, can also apply for the Right to be Caymanian.
+These periods are expected to be shortly increased to 20 years and 10 years respectively – although much will depend o whether a prospective applicant qualifies for “grandfathering.”
+Individuals who have been married to a Caymanian for seven years can also apply for the Right to be Caymanian – although changes in the law are expected to shortly substantially increase this timeframe to 15 years for those that are not “grandfathered”.
 The surviving spouse of a Caymanian can apply for the Right to be Caymanian as long as they had been married for seven years and fulfil the other criteria.
-A person who is the child of a Caymanian, no matter the basis on which the parent became Caymanian, is generally considered a Caymanian if he/she is born subsequent to their parent becoming a Caymanian as of Right.
+A person who is the child of a Caymanian, no matter the basis on which the parent became Caymanian, is generally Caymanian if they are born subsequent to their parent becoming a Caymanian, but only if they are born outside of Cayman and their parent is Caymanian “otherwise than by descent” A child born in Cayman to a Caymanian parent is only Caymanian if the Caymanian parent is settled in Cayman at the date of the child’s birth.
 Persons who can prove that they are the child or grandchild of a Caymanian who was born in the Islands can also apply to become Caymanian on the grounds of descent.
-The Cabinet may, in exceptional circumstances, grant the Right to be Caymanian to up to four persons in any year.
+The Cabinet may, in exceptional circumstances and with the recommendation of the Caymanian Status and Permanent Residency Board, grant the Right to be Caymanian to up to four persons in any year.

-Any individual who acquired the Right to be Caymanian can lose that right if they move away from the Cayman Islands for more than five years (other than if they are away for medical or education purposes) and if they are convicted of an offence which was made possible by, facilitated by or connected with the grant of the Right to be Caymanian.
+Any individual who acquired the Right to be Caymanian can lose that right if they move away from the Cayman Islands for more than five years (other than if they are away for medical or education purposes), and if they are convicted of an offence which was made possible by, facilitated by or connected with the grant of the Right to be Caymanian.
+This includes persons granted the Right to be Caymanian by Cabinet.

 Spouses & Children of Caymanians

-When a Permanent Resident is granted Caymanian Status the spouse and children of that new Caymanian must have their immigration status ‘regularised’ within 45 days.
-In effect, the spouse/children can no longer be deemed the dependants of a PR holder when the person is now a Caymanian!
+By operation of a policy required given unfortunate gaps in the law, when a Permanent Resident is granted Caymanian Status, the spouse and children of that new Caymanian must have their immigration status ‘regularised’ within 45 days.
+In effect, the spouse/children can no longer be deemed dependants of a PR holder once the person is a Caymanian!

-In those 45 days the spouse of a Caymanian has two options depending on how long they have been married: a) if married for seven years then the spouse may be automatically entitled to apply for Caymanian Status as the Spouse of Caymanian, b) if married for less than seven years then the spouse needs to apply for a Residency & Employment Rights Certificate as the Spouse of a Caymanian.
-Then as soon as they have celebrated seven years of marriage they can apply for Status.
+In those 45 days, the spouse of a Caymanian has two options depending on how long they have been married: 1) if married for seven years, the spouse may be automatically entitled to apply for Caymanian Status as the Spouse of a Caymanian, or 2) if married for less than seven years then the spouse needs to apply for a Residency and Employment Rights Certificate as the Spouse of a Caymanian.
+Then, as soon as they have celebrated seven years of marriage, they can apply for Status.

-If there are some accompanying children who are over the age of 18 they must apply, within 45 days, for a continuation of their Residency under Section 39, but only if that child has been legally and ordinarily resident in the Islands for a minimum of seven years.
-Being away for full-time secondary schooling or tertiary studies (again provided Cayman remains their home and they return for holidays) does not affect their ability to apply.
-It is very important that this rule is understood, as applying for Permanent Residency under Section 39 of the Immigration Law grants the child PR independently of their parents.
+If there are some accompanying children who are approaching the age of 18, then the parent must apply immediately for the child to be Caymanian by entitlement and then, before the child turns 18, for continuation of that status.
+Defects in the legislation which are not being corrected prevent Caymanians from having expatriate children as dependents.
+If the child is already 18, and accordingly ineligible to become Caymanian by entitlement they should be the subject of an immediate application, and in any event within 45 days, for their own Residency and Employment Rights Certificate under Section 39 - but only if that child has been legally and ordinarily resident in the Islands for a minimum of seven years.
+Being away for full-time secondary schooling or tertiary studies (again, provided Cayman remains their home and they return for holidays) does not affect their ability to apply.
+It is very important that this rule is understood, as applying for PR under Section 39 of the Immigration (Transition) Act grants the child PR independently of their parents which can be of critical importance as they approach graduation and seek to enter the workforce or otherwise wish to remain resident in Cayman after their dependency on their parents expires.

 Marrying a Caymanian